raposamillar/running-routes/README.md

 # Running Routes

 ## Description
-An index of routes used by a local group of runners in Etobicoke.
+A collection of routes used by a local group of runners in Etobicoke, Ontario, Canada.

 ## Deployed Application
 [https://raposamillar.github.io/running-routes/](https://raposamillar.github.io/running-routes/)